lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-one-day.md

           textAlign: center
     subtitle: Section subtitle
     text: >+
       <div style="text-align: left">1.
-Compelling Hero Section:*   Eye-Catching
+Compelling Hero Section:\*   *
-      Headline: Use a clear, keyword-rich title that immediately tells the user what the tour is about (e.g., "Tiger Leaping Gorge Trek: A Classic Yunnan Hiking Adventure").
-Include the destination and a key selling point.
+      Eye-Catching Headline: Use a clear, keyword-rich title that immediately tells the user what the tour is about (e.g., "Tiger Leaping Gorge Trek: A Classic Yunnan Hiking Adventure").
+Include the destination and a key selling point.</div>

       *   Stunning Hero Image or Video: A high-quality visual that showcases the